-The #Covid virus pandemic is bringing almost all activities to their knees, even those of teaching music.
+The #Covid virus pandemic brings almost all activities to their knees, even those of teaching music.
 What consequences, but above all, what perspectives?

 Nothing will be like before.
 The #Covid19 pandemic wave of these months has swept away many habits; some will resist, others will instead keep pace.
-Music, Musicians, Technicians, Artists, all have suffered the consequences, in various measures, in certain catastrophic and unprecedented cases.
+Music, Musicians, Technicians, Artists, all have suffered the consequences of certain catastrophic and unprecedented cases in various measures.

-Among these categories, that of Music teachers was suddenly split in two, overwhelmed by the Lockdown tsunami.
+Among these categories, Music teachers were suddenly split in two, overwhelmed by the Lockdown tsunami.
 On the one hand, those who already understood the importance of migrating online, with structured sites and adequate technical systems, instead stubbornly persisted until the end to remain in old habits.
 Including above all, at least here in Italy, most of the so-called “Music Schools.”

 The emergency made it necessary for an unimaginable distance before, with the lockdown to suspend any frontal teaching activity.

 Many teachers found themselves upside down, also because they are not fiscally included in the social security contributions.
 Unfortunately, many prefer money “who, cursed and immediately,” rather than a regular tax profile.